Power electronics: Simulations of power electronic systems

-Power electronic circuits are simulated using computer simulation programs such as PLECS, PSIM, SPICE, and MATLAB/simulink.
+Power electronic circuits are simulated using computer simulation programs such as SIMBA, PLECS, PSIM, SPICE, MATLAB/simulink, and OpenModelica.
 Circuits are simulated before they are produced to test how the circuits respond under certain conditions.
 Also, creating a simulation is both cheaper and faster than creating a prototype to use for testing.

 Applications

-Applications of power electronics range in size from a switched mode power supply in an AC adapter, battery chargers, audio amplifiers, fluorescent lamp ballasts, through variable frequency drives and DC motor drives used to operate pumps, fans, and manufacturing machinery, up to gigawatt-scale high voltage direct current power transmission systems used to interconnect electrical grids.
+Applications of power electronics range in size from a switched-mode power supply in an AC adapter, battery chargers, audio amplifiers, fluorescent lamp ballasts, through variable-frequency drives and DC motor drives used to operate pumps, fans, and manufacturing machinery, up to gigawatt-scale high voltage direct current power transmission systems used to interconnect electrical grids.
 Power electronic systems are found in virtually every electronic device.
 For example: